From salted codfish and hearty stews to baked desserts and more, we share some top Portuguese foods with recipes so you can make them yourself.

 Make it yourself

-- A delicious recipe for bacalhau com natas from a local food blogger
+- Follow this tasty recipe for bacalhau com natas from a local food blogger

-- Try this recipe for bacalhau à brás from Jamie Oliver
+- Try Jamie Oliver’s recipe for bacalhau à brás

 - Still hungry?
 Try this bacalhau com todos